nanomq/nanomq/docs/en_US/config-description/logs.md

   - `file`: Write logs to a file.
   - `console`: Write logs to standard I/O
   - `syslog`: Write logs to syslog
 - `level`: Specifies the log level.
 Only messages with a severity level equal to or higher than this level will be logged.
+Only log level support hot update with `nanomq reload --conf` command.
+Logging target, file path is not changable with reload command.
 Optional values:
   - `trace`
   - `debug`
   - `info`